galaxyproteomics/tools-galaxyp/tools/openms/readme.md

     ```

- * These tools have multiple outputs (number of inputs = number of outputs) which is not yet supported in
+ * `This section might not be up to date.
+It might be worth trying if these tools will run now.` These tools have multiple outputs (number of inputs = number of outputs) which is not yet supported in
-   by the automatic conversion step and are therefore in `SKIP_TOOLS_FILES.txt`:
+   by the automatic conversion step and are therefore in `tools_blacklist.txt`:
     * SeedListGenerator
     * SpecLibSearcher
     * MapAlignerIdentification